Overview of Agile Values And Principles

 4. The business management and system developers should work collaboratively throughout the project cycle.

-6. Agile Values And Principles are about fostering face-to-face discussions and promoting it as an effective means of communication to and within the team of developers.
+6. Agile Values And Principles are about fostering face-to-face discussions and promoting them as an effective means of communication to and within the team of developers.

 7. Working software is one of the primary means of measuring system progress in agile.